 Winter walks at Bodiam Castle

-During the winter when the days are shorter and the winds more keen, Bodiam Castle is a peaceful place to visit.
-Discover more about the history of this 14th-century home with a guided tour or attend one of our lecture lunches on selected topics.
-Join one of our guided walks during February and March to see the castle in its winter glory.
+During the winter when the days are shorter and the winds more keen, Bodiam Castle is a peaceful place to visit and you can enjoy the castle in all its winter glory.

 Winter in the castle